615: On three dates that the revolt began in Jerusalem again Khosrau II, the Persian Shah who was “was the last great king of the Sasanian Empire.”

 1851: Adolphus Simeon Solomons who “was a moving force in helping to establish the American Red Cross” “married Rachel Seixas Phillips, a descendant of colonial patriot families.
 They had eight daughters and a son.”

-1858: An article published today entitled “The Jew Bill in Parliament – Prospect of a Concession” spoke approvingly of a compromise proposed by Lord Lucan.
+1858: “The Jew Bill in Parliament – Prospect of a Concession” published today spoke approvingly of a compromise proposed by Lord Lucan.
 His compromise would allow the Lords and the Commons to each adopt their own wording for the Oath of Office to be used by those members who, for religious or other reasons, could not use the current form of the oath.
 In effect, Lord Lucan’s compromise would permit either the two Houses of Parliament to admit Jews by resolution.
 Since the Commons favors the admission of Jews and the Lords opposes their right to sit in Parliament, Lucan’s compromise would get the supporters of the “Jew Bill” half way to their destination.
 The compromise was withdrawn because the members of the Commons objected to it.
 If they had not, it appears that sufficient numbers of the Lords would have voted for it even though they object to Jews serving in either house of the English legislature.

 1870: Birthdate of Helena Rubinstein, one of the creators of the American cosmetics industry.